 – Even being very popular among tourists, there’s no ATM in El Nido.
 Bring only cash when traveling there.

-Make your trip to El Nido even more exciting!
-Check out Tripadvisor for the detailed list of all the activities and organized tours in El Nido or around the area.
+– Make your trip to El Nido even more exciting!
+Check out Tripadvisor for all the activities and organized tours in El Nido or around the area.
 Make sure to purchase your tickets to all the attractions right away to skip the queues.

 Pin for later!